caseydierking/wcss/README.md

-Our goal is to continue this project even after [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is over.
+Our goal is to turn this project into a game for [GameOff](https://blog.github.com/2018-11-01-game-off-2018-theme-announcement/).

 ### Phase 1
 *Start Page*